-The ability to create Windows To Go drive is undoubtedly the most prominent feature introduced with Rufus.
-As you likely know by now, the Windows To Go feature, a feature launched officially with Windows 8, enables you to install and run Windows operating system from a USB drive.
+The ability to create a Windows To Go drive is undoubtedly the most prominent feature introduced with Rufus.
+As you likely know by now, the Windows To Go feature, a feature launched officially with Windows 8, enables you to install and run the Windows operating system from a USB drive.
 In other words, you can always carry your Windows operating system with you on a USB drive.
-However, note that Windows To Go feature available in Rufus is available only while running the software on Windows 8, Windows 8.1, and Windows 10.
+However, note that the Windows To Go feature available in Rufus is available only while running the software on Windows 8, Windows 8.1, and Windows 10.

 The recent versions of Rufus support downloading Windows 10 ISO from Microsoft, as well.
 So you don’t need to manually download the Windows 10 ISO to prepare the bootable drive.
 Rufus will take care of that.

 As always, preparing a bootable USB with Rufus is relatively simple.
 After downloading and running the software, select your USB flash drive, select your partition and target system type, browse to your Windows ISO, and then click the Start button to begin its job.
 Your bootable USB should be ready in a few minutes.
 For your information, Rufus is much faster than the official Windows USB/DVD Download Tool or any other software out there for this purpose.